đ Syllabus

 Credit

-This course is worth 4 credits, and is currently approved to count towards:
+This course is worth 4 credits, and is currently approved to count towards the linear algebra requirement for:

 Who should take this course?